 “Give a woman the right lipstick and she can conquer the world.”

 The short sweet answer is; yes.
-This is coming from a girl who knows plenty about lipsticks, lip colors and lip stains.
-I’ve dealt with my fair share of lipstick residue on mugs, lipsticks stains on teeth and my hubbie ducking when I want to smooch.
+This is coming from a girl who knows plenty about lipsticks, lip colors, and lip stains.
+I’ve dealt with my fair share of lipstick residue on mugs, lipstick stains on teeth, and my hubbie ducking when I want to smooch.
 So when the lip color did not budge off all day, I was sold!

-I was so intrigued; I had to get my hands on more colors.
+I was so intrigued; that I had to get my hands on more colors.
 A few keystrokes later, I was staring at a lipsense chart with over 30 lip colors and glosses.
 Where to begin?
-The seductive shimmers, the inspiring frosts or the bold mattes?
+The seductive shimmers, the inspiring frosts, or the bold mattes?
 Ooh the magic I could make with all the textures and colors.
-I could paint the town red with fly girl, brighten the room with she’s apple and turn a few heads with plum pretty.
+I could paint the town red with a fly girl, brighten the room with she’s apple, and turn a few heads with plum pretty.

 I was so lost in the colors I had myself convinced that plum was the only thing standing between me and that corner office I have been eyeing.
 To quote the beauty high blog, “Give a woman the right lipstick and she can conquer the world.”